1-Power/RestroGirls/README.md

 # RestroGirls
 ## Introduction
 In this repository you can find stunning looking website.
-The core idea of this website is ststaed bellow:
+The core idea of this website is startaed bellow:

+## Idea of the website:
+The core idea of this website is that there are alot of women in the world who can cook but they need a platform where they can sell there products so we created a new website that will women to sell their yummy Food.
+Different people can search different kind of foods and order online using the website.

 ## Theme:
 The main theme of this website is that the website is designed for girls so the the will be in white and pink color stage.